rpuntaie/blog/information_time_energy.rst

 - Or we need to add a physical `L` to get `p` and `F` (Lagrange approach): e.g. `L = mẋ²/2 - GmM/r = mṙ²/2+mr²\dot{φ}²/2-GmM/r`.

-One cannot derive Newton's laws from the minimization of the action `J`.
+One cannot derive Newton's laws from stationary action `J`.
 One cannot derive physics.
 One needs to observe.

 `L(x,ẋ)` is transformed to `H(p,x)` via a `Legendre transformation`_.